luontola/web-intro/css.md

 ### Page structure

-Add the following elements to your page's `<body>` and put the page content you wrote earlier inside the content section.
+Here is a basic structure for a layout.
+Add the following elements to your page's `<body>`.
+Put the page content you wrote earlier inside the content section where it says "page content goes here."

 ```html
 <nav class="navigation">